 Other churches have simple rules towards uniformity so that guests can easily recognize them: Beige pants with a red shirt, as one example.
-In some churches ushers wear the same shirt which makes them a little more obvious in the crowd.
+In the church we attend at this moment, church ushers where a the same shirt that makes them a little more obvious in the crowd (we attend a church of 3000+ on a weekend).

-In some traditions, the ushers are much more formal, following these practices of dress and formality of which incites a level of beauty in it versus the casually dressed.
+In some traditions, the ushers are much more formal, as pictured here.
+I once did a conference at a church who's ushers followed these practices of dress and formality.
+There was a level of beauty in it versus the casualness of my first church.